-Grant wears a pair of dark oxblood leather 4-eyelet cap-toe bluchers (or “derby shoes”) with hard brown leather soles.
+Grant wears a pair of dark oxblood leather four-eyelet cap-toe oxford shoes with hard brown leather soles.
 The very dark brown leather of the shoe recalls Grant’s own footwear advice in GQ: “a brown pair of darkest chocolate color are useful with almost all suits…” Thornhill’s thin ribbed light gray socks are slightly lighter than the suit but just enough to still ease the transition from trouser leg into shoe.

 Due to Thornhill’s insistence on hygiene – both for himself and for his suit – we also get a good look at every part of his outfit… whether you wanted to see it or not!
 Thornhill wears a standard white cotton crew-neck t-shirt with short sleeves under his dress shirt; since he always keeps his collar and tie perfectly in place, this is only seen when he removes the tie to shave in the Chicago train station.
 Thornhill’s pale yellow cotton boxer shorts are only seen when he prepares his suit to be pressed while in Eve’s hotel room, a few scenes later.